- What causes belted magnum cases to not chamber after the second or

 stretch your brass and cause case head separations.

-- How do you adjust a regular resizing die to headspace on the shoulder?
+- How do you adjust a FL resizing die to reduce shoulder clearance?

-exact (and consistent) headspace length.
-CAUTION - Don't try to use the same headspace as "factory" ammo,
+CAUTION - Don't try to use the same headspace as "factory" ammo, or you might find that your handloads will be too short at the shoulder.

-they will usually fail to fit in your chamber after just 3 reloadings.
-You can neck size or
+Why would you want different size handloads?
+Belted handloads often fail to chamber after just 3 reloadings.
+You can neck size or full

-full length size, but you still need to reduce the expansion ring diameter with our collet resizing die.
-This
+length size, but sooner or later most shooters will need to reduce case diameter with our collet resizing die.
+This "extra" resizing ensures a reliable (and

 - Does a "tight" belted magnum chamber have less problems with case expansion in